 So Wrong it's Right

-I am convinced that those who make TV movies have now gotten to the point that they expect their audience to be familiar with the genre and have started to play on that familiarity.
+I am convinced that those who make TV movies have now reached the point that they expect their audience to be familiar with the genre and intentionally play on that familiarity.
 Take "The Wrong Roommate", it features Eric Roberts as a Professor and anyone who has watched Eric Roberts in other TV movies will know that he often plays a bad guy.
-As such the minute you see him you half expect him to show a dark side at some point.
-And through out "The Wrong Roommate" we get fed all sorts of cliche's from hunky Alan being not all he seems, using a hidden camera no less to spy on Laurie, to her cheating ex showing up when ever he wishes.
+As such the minute you see him you half expect his character to have a dark side.
+And through out "The Wrong Roommate" we get fed all sorts of cliche's from hunky Alan being not all he seems, using a hidden camera no less to spy on Laurie, to her cheating ex showing up when ever he wants.